Moon Geun-young: 2008–present: Acting acclaim

 In 2016, Moon starred in her second theater play, Romeo and Juliet alongside Park Jeong-min.
 She was also cast in the mystery film Glass Garden, which premiered at the Busan International Film Festival in 2017.

 In 2019, Moon was confirmed to make her small-screen comeback in the tvN's crime drama Catch the Ghost.

 In 2022, Moon signed a contract with Cree Company.

 Personal life

 Moon graduated from Gwangju Gukje High School in February 2006.
 In March 2006, she entered Sungkyunkwan University in Seoul.
 Moon was known for being a diligent student and had a solid attendance record, a rarity among Korean celebrities in college.
 She studied Korean Language and Literature.

 Their agencies confirmed that Moon dated her Goddess of Fire co-star Kim Bum for seven months, from October 2013 to April 2014.
 Not long after agencies of both actors confirmed the news stating: "They did break up not too long ago but have decided to remain good friends and supportive colleagues".

+On July 29, 2026, Moon's agency confirmed that she has recently married musical actor Jung Pyeong.

 Moon was diagnosed with compartment syndrome, and received emergency treatments to treat her arm muscle pain.